Slord6/Plugins/README.md

 ### PluginApp Arguments
 `--help` for in-tool help
-`--pluginLocations` - List of locations to load plugins from, can be a filepath or URI - see "Loading remote plugins" below `--targetPlugins` - List of plugin names to run
+`--pluginLocations` - List of locations to load plugins from, can be a filepath or URI - see "Loading remote plugins" below `--targetPlugins` - List of plugin names to run.
+If not provided all plugins are run.

 ## Loading remote plugins